cjdrake/pyeda/README.rst

 Other Function Representations
 ==============================

-Consult the `documentation <http://pyeda.rtfd.org>`_ for information on normal form expressions, truth tables, and binary decision diagrams.
+Consult the `documentation <http://pyeda.rtfd.org>`_ for information about truth tables, and binary decision diagrams.
 Each function representation has different trade-offs, so always use the right one for the job.